 What to Buy a New Mom for Herself: 7 Unexpected Things

 I think we get so bogged down preparing for the “baby” that we forget there are things WE will need.
-So I went through my mental archives and found what I was looking for.
 Here you’ll find the things I needed as a new mom for myself – not baby.

 As an Amazon Associate, I earn from qualifying purchases.

-This might actually be my number one thing to buy a new mom for herself While still pregnant I was already walking around with a giant
+This might actually be my number one thing.
+While still pregnant I was already walking around with a giant

 The first few days after having a baby you are THIRSTY.
 All the time.
-Even more if you’re nursing.
-But getting up to refill a cup can be uncomfortable and inconvenient at best.
+Even more if you’re nursing. (it’s why this is also one of my breastfeeding essentials!)

 Invest in a large water cup with a straw and lid so you can bring it around with you while you cuddle with your new baby and not have to worry about refilling or spilling.

 Being pregnant and subsequently a new mom, you will quickly realize that daytime TV is terrible.
 I mean terrible.
-Do yourself a favor and get Netflix to keep yourself entertained while nursing your baby home alone mid-day.
+Do yourself a favor and get some kind of streaming service to keep yourself entertained while nursing your baby home alone mid-day.